 We always try to be fair to our customers, so if we think a High Priority ticket doesn't deserve to be counted towards your quota then we will not count it (at our discretion).

 If you are just asking for information about how to use the software then we would recommend submitting your ticket as a Low Priority as the ticket priority will not typically affect the speed at which you receive a response in this case.

 We are happy to receive feature requests and will review them on a case-by-case basis.
-Setting a feature request as High Priority does not affect the likelyhood of the feature being added.
+Setting a feature request as High Priority does not affect the likelihood of the feature being added.

 For exact details of your support agreement please see your EULA.
-The information provided above may not necessary reflect your specific agreement.
+The information provided above may not necessarily reflect your specific agreement.